 Deirdre Kellerman (she/her) is a choral conductor and vocal coach based on unceded Algonquin territory (Ottawa, ON).
-She is the Artistic Director of Hypatia's Voice, an auditioned, upper voice ensemble; Artistic Director of Tone Cluster - quite a queer choir, and conducts the Concert level of the Ottawa Children's Choir.
+She is the Artistic Director of Hypatia's Voice, an auditioned, upper voice ensemble; Artistic Director of Tone Cluster - quite a queer choir, and the Interim Conductor the Chamber level of the Ottawa Children's Choir.
 Previous conducting positions include Assistant Director of the Ottawa Choral Society and Director of Music at First Unitarian Congregation of Ottawa, where she conducted their three choral ensembles.

 Since settling in Ottawa in 2015, Deirdre has become a regular fixture in the area's choral community.
 As a workshop facilitator and guest conductor, she has worked with a variety of choirs, including the Cantata Singers of Ottawa, Ottawa Gay Men's Chorus, Canadian Centennial Choir, Aella, and CAMMAC.